 - Pre-cut film: About $190 or more on Amazon

 - XPEL Tracwrap: About $25 on Amazon

-- This film provides coverage for lights, edges of car that are close to the ground, narrow strips on lower side panels, and thin strip on hood.
+- This film provides coverage for lights, edges of the car that are close to the ground, narrow strips on lower side panels, and thin strips on the hood.
 It is intended only for specific uses (e.g. racing, towing, off-roading, track days, road trips, etc.).

 Depending on the size of your vehicle, you may need additional rolls to cover the entire car.
 Keep in mind that the DIY method requires precise cutting for each car section; you’ll want to choose the smaller width to cover flat sections, and the larger wrap for bigger sections with curves and edges.
 If you make mistakes when cutting, you may need to purchase more rolls.
 You can purchase pre-cut films, but these are typically much more expensive, as noted above.

 Many of the clear wraps come with a squeegee for fine-tuning smooth edges.
 To apply, clean and dry the surface to be treated, carefully apply the clear film, smooth out the surface, and trim off the excess.
 The film sets within 20 to 45 minutes of application, and it will not leave any residue when removed.

 In addition to protecting against scratches and debris, paint protection films are generally resistant to weathering, including staining and discoloration.
 The film will also likely be resistant to shrinking and stretching.
 You can expect this type of film to last longer than a liquid spray — typically up to a few years.
 Some brands even come with warranty protection.

 To get a representative sample of typical pricing for clear bra installation, we used Performance Window Tint’s price list.

 - First 12-inches of hood and front fenders: Approximately $180

 - First 18-inches of hood and front fenders: Approximately $220 (this puts the average clear bra cost at $220)